-In 1896, two medical students decided to organise an end of exams party for all Adelaide Uni students.
+In 1896, two medical students decided to organise an end of exams party for all students of the University of Adelaide.
 The idea was simple; an event with beer for the boys and cider for the ladies, at the cheapest price possible.
 Unable to decide on a name for the party, the two stumbled across the name ‘Skullduggery’ in a dictionary, meaning trickery and shenanigans.

-For close to a century, Skullduggery remained the biggest event of the year for Adelaide University students.
+For close to a century, Skullduggery remained the largestevent of the year for University of Adelaidestudents.
 Traditionally held on the Thursday of Orientation week, it continued to sell out any venue that attempted to hold it.
 The University cloisters eventually became the home of Skullduggery, until the event grew out of control in 1995 and the infamous skull was laid to rest.

-This did little to prevent the Legend from spreading far and wide, with people attending from as far as the United States.
-It wasn’t long before even the University cloisters could no longer hold the masses that Skullduggery attracted.
-In 2016, Skullduggery moved to Bonython Park, the only venue that could accommodate its masses.
+The Legend spreadfar and wide, with people attending from as far as the United States.
+It wasn’t long before the University cloisters could no longer hold the masses that Skullduggery attracted.
+In 2018, Skullduggery will be held atHQ Complex, the only venue that could accommodate its masses.

 This year will be off tap.